designedmind/2017/introduction.md

 serve as an inner image of sorts, _precisely_ to enable this kind of "imagistic" behaviour.

-Such a functional coming-together is what I mean by the Virtual Cartesian Theatre.
-Putting some flesh on the bones of this idea is the purpose of this blog.
+Such a functional inner presentation is what I mean by the Virtual Cartesian Theatre.
+Putting some flesh on the bones of this idea is the purpose of this essay.

 * * *